Your Open Day guide

-Your wristband entitles you and your party to free tea and coffee at the cafes in Eldon Building, Park Building, Dennis Sciama Building and Portland Building.
+You and your guests are entitled to free tea and coffee at the cafes in Eldon Building, Park Building, Dennis Sciama Building and Portland Building.
 For something more substantial, you can take advantage of our special Open Day meal deals.

 If you’re out and about in Portsmouth, there are loads of cafes and restaurants throughout Guildhall Walk, Southsea and Gunwharf Quays featuring well-known names and independents.

-After you visit us, there’s so much more to see while you’re in Portsmouth.
+After you visit us, there’s so much more to see and do while you’re in Portsmouth.

 Set in a harbour close to the centre of Portsmouth, Gunwharf Quays is the south’s leading designer outlet and a superb leisure destination.
 Wander over to Gunwharf to shop and dine whilst you take in the coastal views of our city.